NPKelly/CS481-X-S20-capstone-homecu/docs/NickKelly.md

 ### March 8, 2020

 Finally finished the user authentication system for the login page.
 The problem that I was having was caused by the database appending whitespace to the end of the password field.
 When the password checking function would pull the user's password from the database the extra whitespace would invalidate the password match.
-I fixed this by altering the schema of the 'bsu_officeusers' table fo the database.
+I fixed this by altering the schema of the 'bsu_officeusers' table of the database.
 I changed the data type of the password and user_name fields from 'character(X)' to 'character varying(X)'.